bitcoindevkit/book-of-bdk/docs/getting-started/migrating.md

 <!-- sync -->
 Now that we have a new database and have properly restored our addresses, you will want to sync with the blockchain to recover the wallet's transactions.
 Below is an example of doing a `sync` using `bdk_esplora` but the exact method of syncing will depend on your application.
-Happy migrating and see you on [v1.0][1]!
+Remember we don't need to do a full scan here since we already have the indexes.

 ```rust title="examples/rust/migrate-version/src/main.rs"
 --8<-- "examples/rust/migrate-version/src/main.rs:sync"
 ```

+Happy migrating and see you on [v1.0][1]!

 [0]: https://docs.rs/bdk/0.30.0/bdk/
 [1]: https://docs.rs/bdk_wallet/1.0.0/bdk_wallet/